 Marigold is the standard and generic English name for plants that fall under the genus Tagetes.
 The genus comprises both perennial plants and annual plants.
 Most species under this genus are native to Southern Mexico and are herbaceous plants.

-The French marigolds and the African marigolds are the most common cultivated species under this genus.
-Some species of marigold deter pests like insects, hence, are planted alongside plants like potato, tobacco, and tomato.
-A marigold species known as Tagetes minuta is used in the manufacturing of "Marigold oil," which is used in perfume production and as a food flavouring agent.
+The French Marigolds and the African Marigolds are the most common cultivated species under this genus.
+Some species of Marigold deter pests like insects, hence, are planted alongside plants like potato, tobacco, and tomato.
+A Marigold species known as Tagetes minuta is used in the manufacturing of "Marigold oil," which is used in perfume production and as a food flavoring agent.

-The botanical name Marigold is called Tagetes, a genus that encompasses many species.
+The Marigold name Marigold is called Tagetes, a genus that encompasses many species.

-Till now, there are many other classified species of marigold.
+Till now, there are many other classified species of Marigolds.
 A few of the most well-known are given below.

 Based on the species, the Tagetes species grow well in almost all sorts of soils.
 Most horticultural selections grow the best in soil with good drainage, even though some cultivars are known to have good tolerance to drought.

-T. Minuta (otherwise known as Khaki bush or Huacatay), originally from South America, has been an essential oil source for the perfume and industry called Tagette or "Marigold oil", and as a Flavourant in the tobacco and food industries.
+T. Minuta (otherwise known as Khaki bush or Huacatay), originally from South America, has been an essential oil source for the perfume and industry called Tagete or "Marigold oil", and as a Flavouring in the tobacco and food industries.
 Commonly, it is cultivated in South Africa, where this is also a useful pioneer species plant in the reclamation of disturbed land.